adamatan/code-complete-2-notes/README.md

 ### 3.2 Determine the kind of software You’re working on
-Quite obvious: an internet site and a pacemaker are developed and tested differently.
+Obviously, an internet site and a pacemaker are developed differently.
+Combining iterative design with prerequisites is very effective.